LaserWriter: Apple's development

 At about the same time, Jonathan Seybold (John W. Seybold's son) introduced Paul Brainerd to Apple, where he learned of Apple's laser printer efforts and saw the potential for a new program using the Mac's GUI to produce PostScript output for the new printer.
 Arranging his own funding through a venture capital firm, Brainerd formed Aldus and began development of what would become PageMaker.
-The VC coined the term "desktop publishing" during this time.
+The venture capital coined the term "desktop publishing" during this time.

 Release

 The LaserWriter was announced at Apple's annual shareholder meeting on January 23, 1985, the same day Aldus announced PageMaker.
 Shipments began in March 1985 at the retail price of US$6,995, significantly more than the HP model.
 However, the LaserWriter featured AppleTalk support that allowed the printer to be shared among as many as sixteen Macs, meaning that its per-user price could fall to under $450, far less expensive than HP's less-advanced model.

 The combination of the LaserWriter, PostScript, PageMaker and the Mac's GUI and built-in AppleTalk networking would ultimately transform the landscape of computer desktop publishing.
 At the time, Apple planned to release a suite of AppleTalk products as part of the Macintosh Office, with the LaserWriter being only the first component.